ThameeraSithnuwan/demo/README.md

 ## Supportt

-Nest is an MIT-licensed open source project.
+Nest is an MIT-licensed openasdasdsad source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

-## Stay in touch
+## Stay in touchasdasda

 - Author - [Kamil Myśliwiec](https://kamilmysliwiec.com)
 - Website - [https://nestjs.com](https://nestjs.com/)